Revised Trauma Score Calculator

-Revised Trauma Score (RTS) is a scoring system which considers the physiological response to trauma.
+Revised Trauma Score (RTS) is a scoring system that considers the physiological response to trauma.
 It is used by intensive care specialists and emergency physicians to determine the health status of the patient and the survival probability.
-Using only three simple clinical data which are assessed in every patient in an emergency makes it feasible in every situation.
+Using only three simple clinical data, which are assessed in every patient in an emergency, makes it feasible in every situation.

 Read on if you want to find out: